 As a result, state and federal fisheries devised a drought plan with several hatchery managers to launch a massive migration of millions of young salmon via tanker trucks from Red Bluff hatcheries to San Pablo Bay near Vallejo.
 There they would be placed into floating net pens for several weeks to adjust to new salinity and temperature conditions before finally being set free to swim the ocean on their own.

-Weiser’s article in the Sac Bee goes on to explain that the California Department of Fish and Wildlife is adopting similar plans for hateries on the American, Feather and Mokelumne Rivers.
+Weiser’s article in the Sac Bee goes on to explain that the California Department of Fish and Wildlife is adopting similar plans for hatcheries on the American, Feather and Mokelumne rivers.
 Each produces several million young salmon every year.

 I believe since fish are conscious, they have a right to be free from human use and exploitation.
 The best way to protect fish, and marine ecosystems is to go vegan.